xankman/twitter-data/README.md

-This project uses the Twitter API to extract data from Twitter public tweets of an Twitter user.
+This project uses the Twitter API to extract data from Twitter public tweets of a Twitter user.

-It returns the tweet count for the week of identified user.
+It returns the tweet and screen name right now.
+More to come.